Ralph Bankes (landowner)

-Henry John Ralph Bankes (27 August 1902 - 9 August 1981), known simply as Ralph Bankes, was a British landowner and Lord High Admiral of Purbeck.
+Henry John Ralph Bankes JP (27 August 1902 - 9 August 1981), known simply as Ralph Bankes, was a British landowner and Lord High Admiral of Purbeck.

 Early life

 An only son, Bankes was born to Walter Ralph Bankes, a member of the Bankes family, and his wife Henriette Jenny Fraser in 1902.
 He was the seven-times-great-grandson of Sir John Bankes and the great-great-grandson of Henry Bankes.
 He was educated at Eton College in Eton, Berkshire and Magdalen College, Oxford.
 At Eton, Bankes befriended Robert Strickland-Constable, (later Sir Robert Frederick Strickland-Constable, 11th Bt.), the brother of his future wife, Hilary Margaret Strickland-Constable.

 Career

 Bankes inherited Kingston Lacy and his father’s estates in 1904, while still an infant, and came into his inheritance at the age of twenty-one, when he was the largest private landowner in Dorset.

-In 1936, Bankes was appointed as a Justice of the Peace (J.P.) for Dorset and was High Sheriff of Dorset in 1939.
+In 1936, Bankes was appointed as a Justice of the Peace for Dorset and was High Sheriff of Dorset in 1939.
 He was also Lord High Admiral of Purbeck, a ceremonial role.

 Bankes spent his life at Kingston Lacy, “running the estate with consummate skill”.
 However, during his last fifteen years the great house at Kingston Lacey was neglected, and public access was brought to an end.